aff11001/ari-fischer.github.io/_posts/2023-08-21-kMC_tutorial_2_steadystate.markdown

+---
+layout: post
-Simulate steady-state kinetics for catalytic reactions with kinetic Monte Carlo in Python and understand their connection to mean field kinetic descriptions.
+title:  "Simulate steady-state kinetics for catalytic reactions with kinetic Monte Carlo in Python and understand their connection to mean field kinetic descriptions."

-Ari F. Fischer
+date:   2023-08-19 20:37:06 +0800
+categories: Kinetics tutorials
+---

 *Introduction:*